Medically reviewed by

 Parasomnias and other disorders that cause movement during sleep can make it hard for you to sleep well or get the amount of sleep your body needs.

-When this happens, you may notice unusual tiredness, headaches, and sleepiness during the day.
+When this happens, you may notice unusual daytime tiredness, headaches, and sleepiness.
 You may also become easily irritated and notice other adverse changes in your thoughts and emotions.

 In cases like this, it’s essential you find and share your concerns with a sleep doctor.
 Moreover, since most sleep movement disorders are treatable, getting an accurate diagnosis would help your doctor provide the right treatment for you.